mhotchen/mcadmin/README.md

 # mcadmin

-Easier administration of memcache servers from the CLI.
+Easy administration of memcache from the CLI.
 Lightweight and usable over SSH.

 ## Features